Exabyte-io/.github/profile/README.md

 # Join Us

 - To find out about career opportunities: https://mat3ra.workable.com/
+- To find out more about our hiring process for Engineering & R&D positions, visit https://github.com/Exabyte-io/rewotes
 - To register to try our platform (and stay updated): https://platform.mat3ra.com/register